ZEDGR/pychallonge/README.rst

 The Challonge API has some issues with the attachments endpoints.
 The ``create`` and ``update`` endpoints are not working correctly.
 When you try to upload an attachment with asset(file) the API returns 500 internal server error.
 The same happens with asset + description.
-Also when you try to upload an attachment with only a description the API seems to working fine but in the website you get 500 when you trying to see it.
-Only the case with the url or url + description is working.

-This problem has been reported through the website contact form(2-3 times) over the past year.
-Also to the official facebook page and twitter account.
-I have reported it also to the Challonge knowledge base and recently emailed it to davidATchallongeDOTcom.
-No one has answered my calls...
+This problem has been reported and Challonge dev team is looking at it.
+Until now is not fixed.

 Other problems that I have noticed is that the check in process through the API seems weird.
-When you undo check in a participant the field 'checked\_in' remains True but in the website the participant is correctly not checked in.
+When you undo check in a participant the field 'checked_in' remains True but in the website the participant is correctly not checked in.
 That's why I haven't write any tests about check in.
-Also in matches ``show`` endpoint the include\_attachments parameter is not working.
+Also in matches ``show`` endpoint the 'include_attachments' parameter is not working.

 Running the unit tests
 ======================

-Pychallonge comes with a set of unit tests.
+Pychal comes with a set of unit tests.
 The tests are not comprehensive, but do utilize each method and verify basic functionality.